 Western does not recommend mailing checks to make payments.
 If you need to send a check, it must have a valid W number written on the front of the check.
 Checks with incorrect information (including W number), that are delayed/lost, or written for less than the amount due may incur late fees and interest charges.
 Make the checks out to Western Washington University.
 Checks are credited when received by the Student Business Office, not by postmark.
 The Student Business Office also has a limited ability to take payments in person.
 We have three self serve computer kiosks and a cashier window.
 The Student Business Office is located in Old Main, room 110 and the lobby is open from 9am to 4pm, Monday through Friday (excluding holidays).

 Western’s Payment Plan is offered quarterly to students with a current balance.
 The Payment Plan enrollment period opens up a week before classes start, and remains open for two weeks.
 Students enroll by selecting the option in their Western Account Online.
 After enrolling, students will make three installments toward their current quarter's tuition, fees, housing and meal plan charges.
 Students with past due balances are ineligible to enroll in this plan.

-Western Washington University has partnered with Western Union Business Solutions to offer students an easy way to make international payments.
+Western Washington University has partnered with Convera (formerly Western Union) to offer students an easy way to make international payments.
 The preferred payment process for an international student to pay their tuition and fees is through International Funds Transfer via Foreign Currency payment.
 This option allows you to pay your student fees in the currency of your choice in an efficient, secure and inexpensive manner.

 All aid types, except private lender loans received as a check made payable to the student, will be applied to current quarter charges on the student’s account.
 Only after University charges have been paid will a refund of excess aid be given to the student.
 If a student incurs additional registration charges after financial aid has been applied to their account, the student is responsible for paying the additional charges by the tuition due date.